-- Apply for financial aid by visiting the FAFSA Websitei - Register for classes - Print out class schedule - Pay tuition and fees - Choose your BankMobile refund preference - CHECK YOUR CTC EMAIL at least once a week, if not EVERY DAY! - Visit the bookstore at your campus or online - Get a student ID and parking pass at any campus police office; if an officer is not there, please call dispatch at 770.529.2311, and an officer will meet you. - Eagle Alert: Upon registration, you are automatically enrolled in Eagle Alert, our emergency alert system.
+- Apply for financial aid by visiting the FAFSA Websitei - Register for classes - Print out class schedule - Pay tuition and fees - Choose your BankMobile refund preference - CHECK YOUR CTC EMAIL at least once a week, if not EVERY DAY! - Visit the bookstore at your campus or online - Make tutoring schedule.
+Visit the Success Center and speak with one of the center leads. - Get a student ID and parking pass at any campus police office; if an officer is not there, please call dispatch at 770.529.2311, and an officer will meet you. - Eagle Alert: Upon registration, you are automatically enrolled in Eagle Alert, our emergency alert system.
 This system will alert you in case of an emergency situation and in the event of a campus closing due to bad weather conditions.
-To sign up for Eagle Alert visit the Eagle Alert portalii
+To sign up for Eagle Alert visit the Eagle Alert portal